 File a Notice of Study Leave form (which includes a waiver) via eBear.
-For students interested in studying abroad for the FALL '13 or FULL ACADEMIC YEAR 13-14 these are due by April 1, 2013 by 5:00 p.m.
+For students interested in studying abroad for the Spring 2014 Term these are due by November 1, 2013 by 5:00 p.m.
 You will not be officially on leave until you submit this form.
 Bills from the bursar, memos from the registrar etc will assume you are NOT studying abroad until you submit the Notice of Study Leave.
 This is very important!!
 To submit, log onto your eBear account, click on the Study Abroad tab, choose the Notice of Study Leave form in the left-hand navigation bar.
 Complete and submit.

 File for study leave course approvals on eBear as soon as you can.
 Information on the credit approval process is detailed on the getting credit pages.

 Attend the mandatory study abroad pre-departure orientation the semester prior to your time abroad.
 If you do not attend, you risk not being able to study abroad under the auspices of Barnard College, which means you are no longer a registered Barnard student and you may not receive Barnard credit for the courses you take overseas.
 Please visit the study abroad calendar for up to date information regarding the next pre-departure orientation.